 NDAA Blacklist: What you need to know

-Several camera companies have been in the news lately due to the NDAA blacklist.
-In this post, we’ll provide a summary of the law and why it’s relevant for many of our customers.
+Several camera companies have recently been in the news due to the NDAA blacklist.
+This post summarizes the law and why it’s relevant for many customers.

 What is the NDAA?